jeffstieler/atlas-help/consul/alerts/notification-methods.html.md

 1. Select the room that this integration should post messages to.
 1. Choose a name for the integration, such as "Atlas".
 This will be the username that messages are posted as.
-1. Click <strong>Create</strong>, and then copy the token from the examples on the next page into your Atlas notification methods.
+1. Click **Create**, and then copy the token from the examples on the next page into your Atlas notification methods.

 ## Slack